BastianChen/LEFormer/README.md

 ```

 ### Datasets Preparation
-The Surface Water dataset (SW dataset) is freely available for download [here](https://aistudio.baidu.com/aistudio/datasetdetail/75148).
+The Surface Water dataset (SW dataset) can be  download from [here](https://aistudio.baidu.com/aistudio/datasetdetail/75148).

-The Qinghai-Tibet Plateau Lake dataset (QTPL dataset) is freely available for download [here](http://www.ncdc.ac.cn/portal/metadata/b4d9fb27-ec93-433d-893a-2689379a3fc0).
+The Qinghai-Tibet Plateau Lake dataset (QTPL dataset) can be  download from [here](http://www.ncdc.ac.cn/portal/metadata/b4d9fb27-ec93-433d-893a-2689379a3fc0).

-- Run tools/data_split.py to randomly split your paired datasets into training and testing sets.
-- The structure of datasets are aligned as follows:
+The structure of datasets are aligned as follows:
 ```
 SW or QTPL